 Despite its shortcomings, one of the best things to come from this age is body acceptance.
 Well, mostly.
 Even as we’ve collectively shifted to better, more loving mindsets towards our appearance, physical insecurities don’t disappear at the drop of a hat.
-Whether it’s your thighs, or your skin, or your natural muffin top, there’s always something unrealistic beauty standards will make you feel bad about.
-But there’s one part of your body that can pose a dent on your confidence and self-esteem, particularly in social situations: your teeth.
-But what exactly is the relation between teeth and self-confidence?
+Whether it’s your thighs, your skin, or your natural muffin top, there’s always something unrealistic beauty standards will make you feel bad about.
+But there’s one part of your body that can pose a dent in your confidence and self-esteem, particularly in social situations, it’s your teeth.
+But what exactly is the relationship between teeth and self-confidence?

-Smiling, for the most part, is supposed to be pleasant.
+Smiling, for the most part, should be pleasant.
 There’s something about a genuine smile that makes you smile, too.
 And it also has its health benefits as well.
-Smiling, no matter how fake, is a quick picker-upper, as it releases chemicals that signal your body to feel good.
-It’s no wonder living with bad teeth puts a big dent on your confidence and self-esteem.
+Smiling, no matter how fake, is a quick picker-upper as it releases feel-good chemicals in your body.
+It’s no wonder living with bad teeth puts a big dent in your confidence and self-esteem.
 They’re such a crucial part of your smile—something that’s supposed to bring joy—to the point that you’d feel self-conscious about it in social situations.
 Any imperfections on your teeth can then put a blow to your well-being.

 There’s a lot of factors that make up your overall dental health.
 How often you brush your teeth is just one part of the equation.
 There’s also the way your teeth are aligned, or whether you’ve suffered from tooth loss.
-Fixing up these problems, don’t just do wonders for your oral hygiene.
+Fixing up these problems doesn’t just do wonders for your oral hygiene.
 They also help build up your teeth and self-confidence over time.